netherphp/dye/README.md

 # Query API

 **`$Colour->IsBright(): bool`**
-* returns true if the colour would be perceived as bright.
+* Returns TRUE if the colour would be perceived as bright.

 **`$Colour->IsDark(): bool`**
-* Returns true if the colour would be perceived as dark.
+* Returns TRUE if the colour would be perceived as dark.

 # Printing API